Services to the Public

 Fingerprinting services are provided to the public Monday-Friday from 8 a.m. to 5 p.m. (excluding holidays).
 The cost is $10 per card, payable by cash, check, or money order, and blank fingerprint cards are available upon request.
 A state-issued picture I.D., such as a driver’s license, is required for this service.
 To learn more, call 702-895-5575.
 Fingerprinting services are available in the Records Office at Police Headquarters.

-As a service to students, faculty, staff, and visitors to the campus, the Records Division collects lost and found property.
-If you have lost something on campus, call 702-895-5795 and leave a detailed message that includes a description of the item, when you lost it, your name, and a number where you can be reached.
-We will let you know if we have the item and set up an appointment with you to claim your item if recovered.
+As a service to students, faculty, staff, and visitors to the campus, the Property & Evidence Unit retains found property of financial value.
+If you have lost something on campus (ie. phone, keys, ID, wallet, computer, etc), call 702-895-5795 and leave a detailed message that includes a description of the item, when you lost it, your name, and a number where you can be reached.
+We will return your call if we have the item and set up an appointment with you to claim your item if recovered.
 Please bring a state-issued I.D. with you when you claim your property.
 Property is released by appointment only.

 Tips and Tricks for Getting Your Lost Items Back